 Option 1: Co-mentoring Program.
 In this program Full Professors join a co-mentoring group of Full Professors once they have been promoted to the rank of Full Professor.
 Each faculty member is reviewed once every five years by their co-mentoring group.
 These co-mentoring groups with membership of no more than ten faculty members, meet at least once a year to discuss a colleague's teaching, professional achievement, and service to the college.
-The faculty member under consideration provides at least the most recent three years of his or her annual reports as well as student course evaluation summaries and evidence of professional involvement.
-She or he is encouraged to share a document which consists of a narrative of his or her work during the past five years, including issues the faculty member would like to bring to the co-mentoring group.
+The faculty member under consideration provides at least the most recent three years of their annual reports as well as student course evaluation summaries and evidence of professional involvement.
+They are encouraged to share a document which consists of a narrative of their work during the past five years, including issues the faculty member would like to bring to the co-mentoring group.
 These groups are meant to promote collegiality and to provide an atmosphere where all concerns of the faculty member are addressed and where colleagues can be helpful when discussing areas of concern.
-All documents provided to the co-mentoring group from the faculty member under evaluation are for the exclusive use of the co-mentoring group.
+All documents provided to the co-mentoring group.
 The Dean will be informed that the review took place, and the faculty member under review will be given a stipend for participation.

 Option 2: Review by Advisory Council.
 The Review Committee for the Full Professor is confirmed by April 30 of the previous year.
 The formation of the Review Committee follows guidelines from III.C.1.
 During the first stage of the review, the faculty member submits a self-evaluation of teaching, professional achievement, and service, during the previous five years.
 This self-evaluation, and a portfolio of student course evaluations and summaries, course grade comparison sheets (obtained from the Dean's Office), and summary grade reports of the last five years shall be submitted to the Dean by November 15.
 The Review Committee examines the portfolio assembled by the faculty member.
 The Review Committee will write a document assessing the faculty member's teaching, professional achievement and service.
 The Review Committee will provide the faculty member with a copy of the review, signed by all members of the Committee.
-The candidate will sign the document before it is submitted, indicating that he or she has received a copy.
+The candidate will sign the document before it is submitted, indicating that they have received a copy.
 The signed review will be submitted by the Review Committee Chair to the Dean by December 15 for discussion by the Advisory Council.
 If in the opinion of the Council no further action is necessary, the Dean of the College shall communicate this to the faculty member by May 1.
 However, if the Council determines that a second-stage review is warranted due to concern about performance in one or more of the evaluative criteria, it shall then conduct a more thorough review of the faculty member's teaching, professional achievement, and service to the College in the previous five years, and recommend appropriate action to the Dean of the College.